 - Integrated Affordable Housing.
 Integrated with and indistinguishable from private housing, offering a variety of options.

 - A walkable community.
-Designed to be welcoming and useable for pedestrians rather than just the car.
+Designed to be welcoming and useable for pedestrians and other road users in addition to the car.

 - A mix of uses.
 Integrating homes with retail and other employment uses and public areas.